-- a) Immediately disseminates the additional items and new agreement proposals. - b) Makes public the attendance card or proxy vote form with the notifications required to vote on the new items on the agenda and alternative agreement proposal under the same terms as those proposed by the Board of Directors. - c) Submits all such points and alternative proposals to voting and applies the same voting rules as to those made by the Board of Directors including, in particular, the presumptions or deductions on the vote outcome. - d) Subsequently to the General Shareholder's Meeting, it should disclose the breakdown of the vote on such additional points or proposals. - Meets X Partially meets \Box Explain \Box Not applicable \Box - 11.
-That, in the event that the company plans to pay attendance bonuses for the general shareholders meeting, it establishes, previously, a policy regarding such bonuses and that this policy is stable.
+- a) Immediately disseminates the additional items and new agreement proposals. - b) Makes public the attendance card or proxy vote form with the notifications required to vote on the new items on the agenda and alternative agreement proposal under the same terms as those proposed by the Board of Directors. - c) Submits all such points and alternative proposals to voting and applies the same voting rules as to those made by the Board of Directors including, in particular, the presumptions or deductions on the vote outcome. - d) Subsequently to the General Shareholder's Meeting, it should disclose the breakdown of the vote on such additional points or proposals.

+Meets X Partially meets \square Explain \square Not applicable \square 11.
+That, in the event that the company pla general shareholders meeting, it estable such bonuses and that this policy is stable lishes, previously Meets \square Partially meets \square Explain \square Not applicable X